timmooore/Group1-SOEN341_Project_F24/README.md

 - **Jest Best Practices**:
   - Test suites should be organized using `describe` and `it` blocks.
   - Avoid using `.only` or `.skip` in production test files.
-- These rules ensure a consistent, reliable testing setup.

 ---